newdexterity/Open-Biomanual-Manipulation-System/CAD/Torso_Clavicle_Unit/Readme.md

 obmp-tcu-1182 is the mirrored version of obmp-tcu-1181, when building, the mirrored parts can be made by changing the install orientation of the M2 screw.
 The ratchets can be assembled using obmp-tcu-1189 and two pieces of obmp-tcu-p3-1188.
 The lever arm is made of a M2x40 mm screw.

+## Absolute output sensing (obmp-tcu-1149)

+The part obmp-tcu-1149 is designed for direct joint angle sensing for the shoulder rotation axis.
+This is an optional part as the current system relies on the low backlash harmonic drives to perform correctly.